openebs-archive/openebs-docs/docs/aws.md

    **Note:** We used c3.xlarge as instance type for both Master and Nodes.
 Number nodes used is 3.

-8. Once the customization has done, you can update the changes as follows.
+8. Once the customization is done, you can update the changes as follows.

    ```
     kops update cluster <cluster_name>.k8s.local --yes
    ```

-9. Above step will deploy a 3 Node k8s cluster in AWS.
-You can check the instance creation stus by going to EC2 instance page with choosing corresponding region.
+9. The above step will deploy a 3 Node OpenEBS cluster in AWS.
+You can check the instance creation status by going to EC2 instance page and choosing the corresponding region.

-10. From EC2 instance page, you will get the each instance type Public IP.
+10. From EC2 instance page, you will get each instance type Public IP.

   **Example:**

   ![EC2_instance_PublicIP](/docs/assets/insatnce_with_public_ip.PNG)

-11. Goto **Launch Configuration** section in the EC2 page and take a *copy of Launch configuration* for nodes.
+11. Go to **Launch Configuration** section in the EC2 page and take a *copy of Launch configuration* for nodes.
 Select the configuration for Node group and click on Actions pane.

     **Example:**